Simon Sobeloff: Education and career

 Sobeloff was born in Baltimore, Maryland, the son of Jacob and Mary Hilda (Kaplan) Sobeloff, who were Russian Jewish immigrants.
 Sobeloff attended public schools including Baltimore City College and the University of Maryland School of Law, where he received his Bachelor of Laws in 1915.
 He served as a Page in the United States House of Representatives in 1910.
 He was admitted to the Maryland Bar in 1914, was a law clerk in Baltimore the same year, and subsequently went into private practice.
 From 1919 through 1924 he served as the assistant city solicitor for Baltimore and was appointed the deputy city solicitor for Baltimore from 1927 to 1931.
 In 1931 he became the United States Attorney for the District of Maryland, where he served until 1934.
 Subsequently, he was selected to be the Baltimore City Solicitor and the special counsel to Baltimore City Housing Commission.
-He served as Chairman of the Commission on the Administrative Organization of the State of Maryland from 1951 to 1952.
+He then returned to private practice from 1947 to 1952.
+Sobeloff served as Chairman of the Commission on the Administrative Organization of the State of Maryland from 1951 to 1952.
 In 1952, he was appointed to the position of Chief Judge of the Maryland Court of Appeals, where he served until 1954.